 • Cook pasta separately while the soup is cooking.

-• When finished, follow instant pot directions for release…allow natural release
+• When finished, follow instant pot directions for quick release.

 Leftovers and Storage

-Store your leftovers vegetarian pasta Fagioli soup in the fridge in an airtight container.
-Storage Tip: highly recommend storing the soup in one container and the cooked pasta in another to prevent super mushy pasta.
-To reheat, you can combine some soup and pasta in a bowl and reheat on the stove or in the microwave.
+Store leftover soup in the fridge in an airtight container for up to 3 days.
+I highly recommend storing the soup in one container and the cooked pasta in another to prevent the pasta from getting mushy.
+Combine some soup and pasta in a bowl and reheat them together either on the stove or in the microwave.

 This vegetarian Pasta Fagioli recipe is a super simple, hearty, and rustic Italian bowl of comfort.
 It takes about 30 minutes and a few pantry staples you may already have on hand!
-Pasta, 2 types of beans, smoky fire-roasted tomatoes, and a few tender veggies make this a perfect belly-warming dinner to fill you up.
+Pasta, 2 types of beans, smoky fire-roasted tomatoes, and a few tender veggies make this a perfect belly-warming dinner.

 Ingredients